ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 specific content.
 See {{appendix-specify-query-params}} for an overview.

-\[Note that some of these parameters are not compatible with transport parameters; attempting to Send with such an incompatibility yields a SendError.]
+\[NOTE: some of these parameters are not compatible with transport parameters; attempting to Send with such an incompatibility yields a SendError.]

 ### Content Properties